 We landed in India early in the morning and were taken directly to our hotel for breakfast.
 It was too early for check-in, so we started our sightseeing immediately.

-Driving in Delhi was a cultural chock guests that had not been to such countries before.
-People everywhere, cows in the streets, cars blowing their horns constantly, garbage and dirt, colorful women, and cars driving wherever there was space.
+Driving in Delhi was a cultural chock for guests that had not been to such countries before.
+There were people everywhere, cows in the streets, cars blowing their horns constantly, garbage and dirt, colorful women, and cars driving wherever there was space.

 We started with the Qutub Minar, which is a 73-meters high minaret that forms part of the Qutub complex a UNESCO World Heritage Site in the Mehrauli area of Delhi.
-The tower has five storeys, with a 14.3 metres base diameter, reducing to 2.7 meters at the top.
+The tower has five stores, with a 14.3 meters base diameter, reducing to 2.7 meters at the top.
 It contains a spiral staircase of 379 steps.

 Second day we drove from Delhi to Mandawa, stopping only for a few toilet breaks and for lunch.
 Mandawa is a small town of about 23,000 inhabitants.
 It is famous for its Haveli buildings.
 When we arrived we walked into the old Haveli area and visited one that were open for tourists, and another that had been renovated as a hotel.